prg-grp/website/_members/delshad.md

         9000 St. Gallen, Switzerland
 ---

-I am a PhD student in the Programming Group since October 2020 at the University of St. Gallen.
+I was a PhD student in the Programming Group from October 2020 until March 2022 at the University of St. Gallen.
 My research interests include Programming Languages and Software Engineering.
-I currently work on consistency problems in programming.
+I worked on consistency problems in programming.